Kamikazejar/Ev3Frontend/README.md

 <h1>Project for evaluation 2 for the "Frontend development" course.
 Software Development, Instituto San Sebastían, 2024.</h1>
 <h2>This project is a proposal to improve the original website https://www.energyandwater.cl.</h2>

-<p>This repository is meant to work in tandem with the backend model developed in the following repository: https://github.com/LuzM-08/energy-and-water-t1 to access the endpoints.</p>
+<p>This repository is meant to work in tandem with the backend model developed in the following repository: https://github.com/LuzM-08/energy-and-water-t1 to access the endpoints.
+It's meant to be used locally.</p>

 <ul>
   <h3>Requirements:</h3>